rcrews/docs-website/runtime/7.1.1/howto-data-access.md

     - title: Working with Hive Metastore
       url: hive-metastore/index.html
       description: >-
-        Describes authorizing access to Hive tables from Spark and configuring access to metadata Hive metastore (HMS) for multiple services, such as Hive and Impala.
+        Describes how Hive metastore (HMS) detects client types and and stores compatible tables, authorizes access to tables from Spark, and stores metadata of multiple services, such as Hive and Impala.

     - title: Starting Apache Hive
       url: starting-hive/index.html
       description: >-
-        Describes how to launch Hive, execute Hive commands, and issue Hive queries from Beeline.
+        Describes how to launch Hive, execute commands, and issue queries from Beeline.

     - title: Using Hive
       url: using-hiveql/index.html